 In the world of scientific experiments there is no such thing as an exact measurement.
 Instead, the standard scientific approach is to deal in degrees of confidence.
 Things we have greater confidence in are things that we can state to a higher degree of precision, but no matter how well we measure something it will never get to the point where it can be stated as an absolute number.
 Scientists represent this level of precision with what is known as “confidence intervals”, a standard that has been adopted in all industries and domains across the globe.
 One of the best-known examples of confidence intervals in everyday life are the margins of error that are typically disclosed in opinion polls.

 Anyone who ignores any level of uncertainty of measurements — such as confidence intervals — is potentially drawing spurious and misleading conclusions.
-At Opensignal, we strongly believe in treating operators fairly so where any results are statistically not significantly different we declare a “draw” rather than incorrectly declaring a winner.
+At Opensignal, we strongly believe in treating operators fairly so where any results are statistically not significantly different we declare a 'joint winner' rather than incorrectly declaring a single winner.
 We calculate our confidence intervals using a standard statistical approach, and include them as part of our commitment to report robust and transparent information based on our data.

 In Opensignal's analyses, we show confidence intervals as small brackets on our charts, that are displayed as an elongated ‘H’ at the end of each chart item.
 An example can be seen in our most recent Mobile Network Experience: USA report, where fierce rivals T-Mobile and Verizon tied for our coveted Download Speed Experience award: